Sea ice: Fast ice versus drift (or pack) ice

 Sea ice can be classified according to whether or not it is attached (or frozen) to the shoreline (or between shoals or to grounded icebergs).
 If attached, it is called landfast ice, or more often, fast ice (as in fastened).
 Alternatively and unlike fast ice, drift ice occurs further offshore in very wide areas and encompasses ice that is free to move with currents and winds.
 The physical boundary between fast ice and drift ice is the fast ice boundary.
-The drift ice zone may be further divided into a shear zone, a marginal ice zone and a central pack.
-Drift ice consists of floes, individual pieces of sea ice 20 m or more across.
+The drift ice zone may be further divided into a shear zone, a marginal ice zone (MIZ) and a central pack.

+MIZ is the transition region between the open ocean and the more consolidated pack ice.
+It is commonly characterised by fragmented sea ice composed of individual floes that span a wide range of sizes.
+The statistical distribution of floe sizes, referred to as the floe size distribution (FSD), is an important property of the ice cover influencing processes such as wave–ice interaction, lateral melting, and momentum and heat exchange between the ocean and atmosphere.Drift ice consists of floes, individual pieces of sea ice 20 m or more across.
 There are names for various floe sizes: small – 20 to 100 m; medium – 100 to 500 m; big – 500 to 2000 m; vast – 2 to 10 km; and giant – more than 10 km.
 The term pack ice is used either as a synonym of drift ice, or to designate drift ice zone in which the floes are densely packed.
 The overall sea ice cover is termed the ice canopy from the perspective of submarine navigation.